What is diabetes?

 Dietary modification is fundamental to the successful management of both Type 1 and Type 2 diabetes, though making sensible choices will mean you can continue to enjoy a wide range of foods.
 It’s imperative that weight is kept within the normal range.
 The dietary guidelines are very similar to those recommended for a healthy lifestyle: eat less sugar and fat, include more fibre-rich starchy foods and more fruit and vegetables with moderate amounts of meat, fish, milk and dairy.
 Choosing the right foods can make a big difference and eating regularly helps to ensure blood sugar levels do not fluctuate too much.

 Foods to eat

-- Starchy carbohydrates provide energy and help maintain and control blood glucose levels so should factor in every meal, though portion sizes and carb intake should be discussed with a dietician to ensure you are eating to your individual needs.
+– Starchy carbohydrates provide energy and help maintain and control blood glucose levels so should factor in every meal, though portion sizes and carb intake should be discussed with a dietitian to ensure you are eating to your individual needs.
 Look for wholemeal or wholegrain breads, high fibre breakfast cereals, wholemeal pasta and brown rice.

 – Fibre can slow the rate at which the starch and sugar in foods enter the bloodstream.
 It can also help manage cholesterol levels as part of a balanced diet.
 This kind of soluble fibre is found in oats, pulses, fruit and vegetables.

 – Whether you are taking insulin or not, stick to low GI foods (see below for suggestions).

 – Magnesium, chromium, zinc and vitamin B3 all help to stabilise blood sugar.
 Eat plenty of green vegetables, whole grains, dairy foods, brewer’s yeast, seafood and pulses to ensure adequate amounts of these micronutrients.

 Foods to avoid

 – Diabetes is linked to a higher risk of cardiovascular disease so the same heart friendly healthy eating principles apply.
 See our Spotlight on heart disease article.